-1. Thursday, May 7, from 7:00 p.m. to 8:30 p.m.
-Meeting at the Bayonne Public Library in the downstairs small conference room.
-Update on Rutkowski chemical spill and discussion on the Exxon Settlement and any other issues we find of interest.
+1. Thursday, September 3, 7:00 p.m. to 8:30 p.m.
+MEETING at the Bayonne Public Library in the downstairs small conference room.
+Share nature experiences, plan the Autumn Equinox Picnic at Hudson Cty Park.

-6. Saturday, May 23, from 9:00 a.m. to 11:00 a.m.
+8. Wednesday, September 30, from 9:00 a.m. to 11:00 a.m.
 Bird Walk at Rutkowski Park.
-Meet at the gate near the restrooms of Gregg Hudson County Park.
-This is still the peak migration season for warblers.
-We’ll start with the bike trail and search the underbrush.
-Bring your binoculars and bird guides.
+Meet at the gate near the restrooms of Gregg Bayonne Hudson Cty Park.
+Bring your binoculars, we’ll bring the scope.
+Warblers and hawks are on the move.

 to the Bayonne